 \section{Open questions}

-If $f$ is Lipschitz then no invariant measure has infinite entropy, since its topological entropy is finite.
+Lipschitz maps have finite topological entropy and thus can not have infinite entropy invariant measures.
 The following question arises: do Theorems \ref{Theorem1} and \ref{Theorem3} hold also for maps with more regularity than continuity but lower regularity than Lipschitz?
 For instance, do they hold for H\"{o}lder-continuous maps?

-A-priori there is a chance to answer positively this question for one-dimensional H\"{o}lder continuous endomorphisms, because in such a case, the topological entropy is generically infinite.
-This is a simple corollary of the arguments in \cite{FHT1}.
-Also for bi-H\"{o}lder homeomorphisms on manifolds of dimension 2 or larger, there is a chance to answer positively the above question, because their topological entropy is also generically infinite \cite{FHT}, \cite{FHT1}.
-In this article we focus only on the $C^0$-case, and leave for further research the eventual adaptation of our proofs, if this adaptation is possible, to $C^{\alpha}$-maps or homeomorphisms with $0< \alpha <1$.
+A priori there is a chance to answer this question positively in situations where the topological entropy is generically infinite, for example for one-dimensional H\"{o}lder continuous endomorphisms and also for bi-H\"{o}lder homeomorphisms on manifolds of dimension 2 or larger.
+In both case generic infinite entropy is known \cite{FHT}, \cite{FHT1}.
+This is a good question for further reasearch.

-The hypothesis of Theorems \ref{Theorem1} and \ref{Theorem3} states that $M$ is a compact manifold.
-It arises the following question: do some of the results also hold in other compact metric spaces that are not manifolds?
-For instance, do they hold if the space is a Cantor set $K$?
+Theorems \ref{Theorem1} and \ref{Theorem3} are proved for compact manifolds, we wonder if some of the results also hold in other compact metric spaces that are not manifolds?
+Do they hold if the space is a Cantor set $K$?

-If the aim were just to construct $f \in \mbox{Hom}(K)$ with ergodic measures with infinite metric entropy, the answer would be positive.
-But if the purpose were to prove that such homeomorphisms are generic in $Hom(K)$, the answer would be negative.

-In fact, Theorem \ref{Theorem3} holds in particular for the 2-dimensional square $D^2:=[0,1]^2$.
-One of the steps of the proofs consists in constructing some fixed Cantor set $\Lambda \subset D^2$, and a homeomorphism $\Phi$ on $M$ that leaves $\Lambda$ invariant, and possesses an $\Phi$-invariant ergodic measure supported on $\Lambda$ with infinite metric entropy (see Lemma \ref{LemmaMain} and Remark \ref{RemarkMainLemma}).
+If the aim were just to construct $f \in {{\rm Hom}}(K)$ with ergodic measures with infinite metric entropy, the answer is positive.
+Theorem \ref{Theorem3} holds for the 2-dimensional square $D^2:=[0,1]^2$.
+One of the steps of the proof consists in constructing a Cantor set $\Lambda \subset D^2$, and a homeomorphism $\Phi$ on $M$ that leaves $\Lambda$ invariant, and possesses an $\Phi$-invariant ergodic measure supported on $\Lambda$ with infinite metric entropy (see Lemma \ref{LemmaMain} and Remark \ref{RemarkMainLemma}).
 Since any pair of Cantor sets $K$ and $\Lambda$ are homeomorphic, we deduce that any Cantor set $K$ supports a homeomorphism $f$ and an $f$-ergodic measure with infinite metric entropy.